English

 Binary Sensor Components

-This part defines all key-related inputs: the two mechanical keys (KEY 1, KEY 2) with RGB feedback, one Chain Key module on the bus, and the two side switches (SWITCH 1, SWITCH 2).
-You can rename these entities in Home Assistant according to your use case.
+• Add Binary Sensor component.
+This section defines all input related to buttons: two mechanical keys (KEY 1, KEY 2) and their corresponding backlight interaction, the button of a Chain Key module on the bus, the encoder button, the joystick button, and two side switches (SWITCH 1, SWITCH 2).
+You can rename these entities in Home Assistant based on your actual use cases.

 binary_sensor: